 - You can join one of the several firms, that offer to cruise the lake.

-- At Galita Chocolate in kibbutz Degania Beit, you can both buy chocolate and join workshops.
+- At Galita Chocolate Farm in kibbutz Degania Beit, you can both buy chocolate and join workshops suitable both for kids and adults.

 - If you love wine, then check out Berenice Winery.